Are you still counting up the cost of Christmas?

 If you don't know, now would be a good time to add it all up.

-Christmas spending creeps up on you.
+Moreover, Christmas spending creeps up on you.
 Immediately after 25 December last year, you may have started spending for next Christmas, by buying leftover cards, wrapping paper and decorations from the shops; and maybe by investing a little money each week in a Christmas savings scheme at a local retailer - all with a view to saving money next time round.
 On your holidays, you may have started acquiring gifts for friends and family.
 And then there's the big spending rush in the run-up to Christmas itself, when we do most of our seasonal shopping.
 Plus travel, parties, entertainment - the lot.
 Meanwhile, there are the bills from the past Christmas.
 A large number of us start shopping for the next one with those bills still unpaid.
+There is now a growing movement for a 'Buy Nothing Day' to replace Black Friday, both nationally and internationally.

 Help the Unfortunate